 The majority are entirely urban—apartments or (most likely) condos.
 The developers’ signs still stand, sometimes with a rendering, and maybe even contact information for those interested in new units.
 Hundreds or even thousands of people see these signs daily.
 And these days, the signs are bleached by the sun, embellished with the graffiti that usually accompanies neglect, and sometimes even decomposing from exposure to the elements.
 It’s hard to tell exactly what happened behind the chain link fence of this vacant lot in Columbus, Ohio:

 But it’s clearly a stalled development in an area that was smoking hot just a few years ago.
 The signs most likely did not just accidentally tip over from a high wind; someone pushed them down because the images featured upon them no longer align with reality.
 These felled wooden displays sit off of North High Street, in the Short North area of Columbus, a largely revitalized, successful urban main street between the central business district and The Ohio State University campus.
 The vacant lots that remain offer the premier opportunities in the region for smart infill development, which is no doubt part of the community vision for this particular parcel.
-Unfortunately, lenders tightly sealed the spigot two years ago, and now the parcel sits in limbo.
+Unfortunately, lenders tightly sealed the spigot two years ago, and now the parcel sits in limbo, with abundant evidence of the stalled development.

 But what is that poking out in the far right of the above photo?
 It looks like a mural, but the creative forces behind it might have had other intentions: